skylerchang/portfolio/content/publication/paper3/index.md

 # Publication name and optional abbreviated publication name.
 publication: BioScience Trends

 abstract: Mitochondrial aspartate aminotransferase (mAspAT) was recognized as a moonlighting enzyme because it has not only aminotransferase activity but also a high-affinity long-chain fatty acids (LCFA) binding site.
 This enzyme plays a key role in amino acid metabolism, biosynthesis of kynurenic acid and transport of the LCFA.
 Therefore, it is important to study the structure-function relationships of human mAspAT protein.
-In this work, the mature form of human mAspAT was expressed to a high level in Escherichia coli periplasmic space using pET-22b vector, purified by a combination of immobilized metal-affinity chromatography and cation exchange chromatography.
-Optimal activity of the enzyme occurred at a temperature of 47.5ºC and a pH of 8.5.
-Crystals of human mAspAT were grown using the hanging-drop vapour diffusion method at 277K with 0.1 M HEPES pH 6.8 and 25%(v/v) Jeffamine® ED- 2001 pH 6.8.
-The crystals diffracted to 2.99 Å and belonged to the space group P1 with the unit-cell parameters a =56.7, b = 76.1, c = 94.2 Å, α =78.0, β =85.6, γ = 78.4º.
+In this work, the mature form of human mAspAT was expressed, purified and crystallized.
 Elucidation of mAspAT structure can provide a molecular basis towards understanding catalysis mechanism and substrate binding site of enzyme.

 # Summary.
 An optional shortened abstract.
 summary: In this work, the mature form of human mAspAT was expressed to a high level in Escherichia coli periplasmic space using pET-22b vector, purified by a combination of immobilized metal-affinity chromatography and cation exchange chromatography.